emlab-solutions/pyemaps/docs/source/visualization.rst

 Pyemaps GUI Web Service
 ~~~~~~~~~~~~~~~~~~~~~~~

-Driven by the latest pyemaps, a web server is setup for those who are interested
+Driven by the latest pyEMAPS, a web server is setup for those who are interested
-in better visualization of pyemaps simulations and calculations.
+in better visualization of pyEMAPS simulations and calculations.
 This service
 is for a nominal subscription fees.
 Go to https://emaps.emlabsolutions.com
 to sign up.

 Below is an example of the ineractive 3-d display of atomic structure through Jmole
-based on pyemaps crystal structure calculations:
+based on pyEMAPS crystal structure calculations:

 .. image:: https://github.com/emlab-solutions/imagepypy/raw/main//pyemaps_web_server.png